POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/inifile.rst

 to.
 In general, lines with capitalized quantities surrounded by {} are quantities that need to be adjusted for your specific case.

-Here is a link to the most recent stable release version of the default inifile for POSYDON:
+Here is a link to the most recent stable release version of the default ini file for POSYDON:
 `Stable Version INIFILE <https://github.com/POSYDON-code/POSYDON/blob/main/grid_params/grid_params.ini>`_